Joveful/mooc-fullstack-sub/part1/kurssitiedot/README.md

-# Tehtävä 1 kurssitiedot
+# Course info

-Suoritettu tehtävän 1.5 mukaisesti.
+Implemented as in step 1.5